ecaroth/dom-node-selection-mapper/README.md

 npm test
 ```

-### Building distribution
+### Building for distribution

-You can generate the needed (dev & minified) files by running the gulp build command, which builds scripts in /dist directory
+You can generate the needed (dev & minified) files by running the gulp build command, which builds scripts in the _/dist_ directory
 ```
 gulp build
 ```